hnguima/brick_crush/docs/GAME_PLAN.md

 - [ ] Multiple clears at once: correct rows/cols cleared and score adds once per line with combo bonus.
 - [ ] Full board with no fits: game over banner.
 - [ ] Refresh mid‑game: state restored.
+- [x] Game over with line clearing: With 2 pieces left, one opaque (can't fit), placing the other clears lines making space for opaque piece - game should continue, not end prematurely.

 Accessibility